A tip for supporting the emotional piece during speech therapy activities

 Sure, we assess and treat their communication challenges, but we also get to know them as people: their likes and dislikes, their interests, their strengths and challenges, their social relationships, their worries, their senses of humor, and so much more.

 When our kiddos are in therapy with us, we ask them to attempt new things which are often really difficult, especially at first.
-An inherent part of learning new skills is stepping outside of our comfort zone; this is true anyone, both kids and adults.
+An inherent part of learning new skills is stepping outside of our comfort zone; this is true for anyone, both kids and adults.

 We also want our students to reach their goals sooner rather than later, because we know that, when they do, things will get easier for them in their life!